Benne and Sheats Group Roles: 26 Powerful Group Roles

 Benne and Sheats Group Roles theory: this article describes the Benne and Sheats group roles theory in a practical way.
 After reading you will understand the definition, types of roles versus group dynamics and basics of this powerful leadership and management tool.

-What are the Benne and Sheats Group Roles?
+What is the Benne and Sheats Group Roles theory?

 In many cases, even though a team may consist of skilled employees, mutual collaboration will not always be successful.
 Instead, a team will only be successful if a right balance is found between the various roles in combination with the right skills.

 This is the key factor in team members’ interaction and how they relate to each other.
 It also determines how successful they operate as a team.
 The way in which team members behave will vary; some will be helpful and supportive, whereas others may create division within the group.
 Using Benne and Sheats’ group roles, one can distinguish three categories and 26 roles:

 Task roles relate to the actual execution of the work and associated tasks.
 What has to be done to initiate and complete a project?
 They include all roles that are required to carry out a project step by step.
 According to Benne and Sheats, there are 12 different task roles.